apache/infrastructure-website/content/pages/qbot.md

 See also "Jira-related functions", below.

-To have Qbot active in a project's private channel, once it is available in your public channels, someone already in the channel has to invite it with the Slack command `/invite @QBot`.
+To have Qbot active in a project's private channel, once it is available in your public channels, someone already in the channel has to invite it with the Slack command `invite @QBot`.

 ## Talking to Qbot